ddaugher/nvim_init/README.md

   * ```
     asdf plugin-add elixir https://github.com/asdf-vm/asdf-elixir.git
     asdf plugin add erlang https://github.com/asdf-vm/asdf-erlang.git
+    asdf plugin add neovim
     asdf install
     ```
   * if you want to change the installed versions, you can update the .tool-versions file prior to installation
 * install elixir-ls language server
   * Download the latest release: [https://github.com/elixir-lsp/elixir-ls/releases/latest](https://github.com/elixir-lsp/elixir-ls/releases/latest) and unzip it into a directory of your choice
-  * within the lsp_config.lua file, update `"path_to_elixirls"` to point to the elixir-ls installation directory
+  * within the lua/core/plugin_config/lsp_config.lua file, update `"path_to_elixirls"` to point to the elixir-ls installation directory
   * for more information on the language server, https://github.com/elixir-lsp/elixir-ls
 * install gnu-sed
   * ```brew install gnu-sed```